krallice/xripd/README.md

 + Multiprocessing (fork()ing, POSIX threads, mutexes)
 + Abstractions in C

-The code itself is *stupidly over-engineered* as I wanted to pile in as many reasons to dive into unrequired complexity - A readable and performant RIP implementation is not really the point.
+The code itself is *stupidly over-engineered* as I wanted to pile in as many reasons to play with different things - A readable and performant RIP implementation is not really the point.
 I'm happy it works at all haha.

 I also wanted to build something where I could play with abstractions in C, and have a real-life requirement to implement several datastructures.
 A RIB is a good chance to play with good, and not so good, datastructures.